nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage.md

 --}}
 ![Restore from coldstorage button](nx_asset://bd6ceed7-004f-4d78-a0e7-2740b4871ce0)

 The user can then trigger the flow by clicking on the restore button.
 As an asynchronous process, it is expected that it takes some time (between 3 and 5 hours).
-An email is sent to the user when the retrieve process is done and also the document will display a banner stating that the retrieve is in process.
+An email is sent to the user when the retrieve process is done and a banner is displayed on the document stating that the retrieve is in process.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Nuxeo Coldstorage/Retrieve from Coldstorage